 “I felt like Jeanne Shaheen, Maggie Hassan, Annie Kuster, Planned Parenthood, and everyone else who endorsed her just voted for me, so I feel like my vote doesn’t count.
 I am so disappointed.
 I am really upset about it.”

 But to Kelly's supporters, her victory was well earned, and the fruit of her many years serving the party and sharing its core values.
-Former Democratic state chair Kathy Sullivan says Kelly, who is the 15th women to win gubernatorial primary this year, touches a lot of bases.
+Former Democratic state chair Kathy Sullivan says Kelly, who is the 15th woman to win gubernatorial primary this year, touches a lot of bases.

-Molly Kelly had a very consistent record on a lot of issues that are important to Democrats and sometimes the grass roots candidate is the establishment candidate.
+Kelly had a very consistent record on a lot of issues that are important to Democrats and sometimes the grass roots candidate is the establishment candidate.

-Molly Kellys will need broad support from her party to knock off incumbent Chris Sununu.
+Kelly will need broad support from her party to knock off incumbent Chris Sununu.
 Democrats may have held the corner office in New Hampshire for most of the past two decades.

 But only one governor in the last century - Craig Benson - has been turned out of office after just one two-year term.